 Definition of Parrhesia

+Parrhesia is borrowed from a Greek word that means “to speak boldly, freely, or with bombastic bluntness.”
+It is saying something boldly and freely without leaving any doubt behind.
 It involves not only the freedom of speech, but also implies the use of truth in speech or writing.
-In Parrhesia, the writers open their minds and hearts fully to the readers or audience through discourse and a speaker makes it clear what his opinion is.
-In simple words, it is direct expression shown through words.
+In Parrhesia, writers open their minds and hearts fully to the readers or audience through discourse, and a speaker makes it clear what his opinion is.
+In simple words, it is a direct expression shown through words.

 Evolution of Parrhesia

-Examples of Parrhesia from Literature
+Examples of Parrhesia in Literature

-Kent: Royal Lear
+Kent: “Royal Lear

 Whom I ever honoured as king,

-Lov’d as my father, as my master follow’d ….
+Lov’d as my father, as my master follow’d …

-This hideous rashness ….
+This hideous rashness …”

 Kent shows a respectful protest to King Lear on behalf of Cordelia, which is an example of parrhesia.
 Though he wins sudden banishment and the enmity of the king, he persuades the audience through his uprightness and honesty.

-Ne that a monk, whan he is cloisterlees,
+“Ne that a monk, whan he is cloisterlees,

-Is lyknedtil a fish that is waterlees;
+Is lykned til a fish that is waterlees;

-This is to seyn, a monk out of his cloistre …..
+This is to seyn, a monk out of his cloistre …

 …Upon a book in cloistrealwey to poure,

 As Austin bit?
 How shal the world be served?

-Lat Austin have his swink to him reserved.
+Lat Austin have his swink to him reserved…”

-The muddy streets were gay.
+“The muddy streets were gay.
 He strode homeward, conscious of an invisible grace pervading and making light his limbs.
 In spite of all he had done it.
-He had confessed and God had pardoned him …… It was beautiful to live in grace a life of peace and virtue and forbearance with others…..
+He had confessed and God had pardoned him … It was beautiful to live in grace a life of peace and virtue and forbearance with others…”

-Now, comrades, what is the nature of this life of ours?
-Let us face it: our lives are miserable, laborious, and short…..?
-No, comrades, a thousand times no!
-The soil of England is fertile, its climate is good……..
-Man is the only real enemy we have.
-Remove Man from the scene, and the root cause of hunger and overwork is abolished for ever….
+“Man is the only real enemy we have.
+Remove Man from the scene, and the root cause of hunger and overwork is abolished for ever.”

-In this passage, all the animals listen carefully to Old Major, who tells them the plain truth that their lives are miserable and laborious solely due to human oppressors.
-He instructs them through free speech that the human beings are the only reasons for their plight.
+In this passage, all the animals listen carefully to Old Major, who tells them the plain truth – that their lives are miserable and laborious solely due to human oppressors.
+He instructs them through free speech that human beings are the only reasons for their plight.

-These mothers instead of being able to work for their honest livelihood, are forced to employ all their time in stroling to beg sustenance for their helpless infants who, as they grow up, either turn thieves for want of work…..
+“These mothers instead of being able to work for their honest livelihood, are forced to employ all their time in strolling to beg sustenance for their helpless infants who, as they grow up, either turn thieves for want of work, or leave …

 Function of Parrhesia